loufranco/loufranco/README.md

 Here is an overview of my open source contributions in GitHub

+## Page-o-Mat Update

+In September 2023, I added features to support subtitles, optional titles per page variant, and a space for a footer at the bottom of lined journals.

 ## NerdSummit 2023

 In March 2023, I updated the [NerdSummit app](https://github.com/app-o-mat/NerdSummit).
 Mostly just updated to latest Xcode and tested on latest devices.
 The JSON format of the schedule was changed, so I updated the parse code to support the new format.